vike256/Unibot/guides/Guide.md

     - Should be in range `0 < smooth <= 1`

 ### Recoil
-- `recoilX` and `recoilY` are used to negate the recoil in some FPS games.
+- `recoilX` and `recoilY` are used to negate the recoil in some FPS games

 ## Run Unibot
 Requirements: